iosdecal/ios-decal-lab3/README.md

 ![alt text](/README-images/preview.png)

 ## Due Date ##
-Tuesday, February 21st at 11:59 pm
+**The deadline has been pushed back to Thursday, February 23rd at 11:59 pm**

+Next week's lab will be converted to an office hours section.

 ## General Overview ##
 If you haven't noticed already, there's no starter code for this lab.
 That's because today we would like you to get experience creating an application completely from scratch.